swoodford/aws/README.md

 aws
 =======

-A collection of shell scripts meant to be run in OS X for performing various tasks with AWS
+A collection of shell scripts for automating various tasks with Amazon Web Services

 - **create-cloudwatch-alarms.sh** Create AWS CloudWatch alarms for EC2, RDS, Load Balancer environments
 - **ec2-create-snapshots.sh** Create a snapshot of each EC2 volume that is tagged with the backup flag